Modular Programming in Java 9 - Build large scale applications using Java modularity and Project Jigsaw

 • Creating the first module from scratch

-• The behaviour of the application changes once a module is introduced - no more classes can be created without a package
+• The behavior of the application changes once a module is introduced - no more classes can be created without a package

 Chapter 3 - Module dependencies